Bible Study

 I often became incensed when I felt my husband moving at a slower pace to accept the many plans that I had for our lives.
 In an effort to achieve my goals, I became irritable and traded in gentleness for greed, patience for the desire to please people, and self-control for self-indulgence.

 We fought and argued often.
-Although I can’t take all of the credit (I have stories on that brother for days), looking back now, I see how focusing on my own goals led me to forfeit peace and love in my marriage for a significant period of time.
+Although I can’t take all of the credit (I have stories on that brother for days), looking back now, I see how focusing on my goals led me to forfeit peace and love in my marriage for a significant time.

 5. Does Manifestation Honor God?